umer0335/College-student-enrollment-predictor-/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.

+## Further improvements
+I am planning on improving the web app and make it visually appealing by using html and CSS.
+Coming Soon!